Platform finder

 Manual review triggers

-We re-check rankings when a platform changes pricing, country availability, Shariah documentation, major product lineup, custody model, or fund holdings.
+Rankings are re-checked when a platform changes pricing, country availability, Shariah documentation, major product lineup, custody model, or fund holdings.

 Official platform links checked